Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \end{itemize}

-The above analysis demonstrates the favorable scalability and stability of our method, which is not only applicable to clustering large-scale datasets but also performs well on different types of datasets.
+The above analysis demonstrates the favorable scalability and stability of our method, which is not only applicable to clustering large-scale datasets but also performs well on various types of datasets.